appveyor/website/src/_posts/2016-11-07-aws-elastic-beanstalk.md

 ---
 title: AWS Elastic Beanstalk deployment
 ---
 Appveyor does not support AWS Elastic Beanstalk deployment out of the box right now.
 However it can be automated in Appveyor with help of some scripting.
-Here is small guild based on [this] (https://github.com/appveyor/ci/issues/45#issuecomment-165571187) issue.
+Here is small guild based on [this support forum discussion] (https://github.com/appveyor/ci/issues/45#issuecomment-165571187).

 * In the root folder of your web application create text file named awsdeploy.txt.

 * Add the following to awsdeploy.txt:

 ```text
 Template = ElasticBeanstalk
 Container.ApplicationHealthcheckPath = /healthcheck
 ```

 * Add AWSAccessKeyId as environment variable and AWSSecretKey as secure environment variable.

 * Set Package Web Applications for XCopy deployment in build stage.

 * Set the following as a deployment script:

 ```text
 $packageweb = $artifacts.values | Where-Object { $_.path -like '*WebApplication1.zip' }
 $exe = "C:\Program Files (x86)\AWS Tools\Deployment Tool\awsdeploy.exe"